Buffalo Soldier tragedy of 1877: Background

-In May 1877, a group of buffalo hunters led by James Harvey, a Civil War veteran and long-time buffalo hunter, were looking for a buffalo herd.
-After a series of Comanche raids led by Red Young Man, where much stock was taken and a few hunters killed, the hunters started looking on the Llano Estacado region of north-west Texas and eastern New Mexico for revenge against the Comanche who had gone far beyond their legal hunting grounds.
-The men were a mix of former Union and Confederate soldiers, former trappers, and others.
+In May 1877, a group of buffalo hunters led by James Harvey, a Civil War veteran and long-time buffalo hunter, was looking for a buffalo herd.
+After a series of Comanche raids led by Red Young Man, in which much stock was taken and a few hunters killed, the hunters started looking on the Llano Estacado region of northwest Texas and eastern New Mexico for revenge against the Comanche, who had gone far beyond their legal hunting grounds.
+The buffalo hunters were a mix of former Union and Confederate soldiers, former trappers, and others.

-Captain Nicolas Merritt Nolan, an Irish native, was one of the 10th Cavalry's favorite officers.
-He was described as "very fine and soldier-like" with a large, black "overhanging moustache."
-Nolan had joined the American Army in 1852 as a young 17-year-old, rising through the enlisted ranks when he found a niche riding horses.
+Captain Nicolas Merritt Nolan, an Irish native, was one of the 10th Cavalry's favorite officers, described as "very fine and soldier-like."
+Nolan had joined the American Army in 1852 as a 17-year-old, rising through the enlisted ranks when he found a niche riding horses.
 During the Civil War, he fought well, received honors, and became an officer.
-After the war, he volunteered for duty with the "Buffalo Soldiers" of the 10th Cavalry and commanded "A" Company (later Troop) for almost a decade and a half.
+After the war, he volunteered for duty with the buffalo Soldiers of the 10th Cavalry and commanded Company A (later Troop A) for almost a decade and a half.

-Nolan had left Fort Concho on July 10, 1877, with a force of 63 officers and men for a scout on the Staked Plains.
-They were looking for Mescalero Apache and Comanche who were out raiding.
-Nolan's route took him past the Llano's eastern rugged cap rock northwest toward Bull Creek.
-Nolan was following a route he had taken northwest in 1875.
-During that scout, he had followed an Indian trail into the Llano Estacado region until the trail grew cold, and he turned back.
-He had been threatened with court-martial because he was not aggressive enough on that scout.
-Nolan was deeply shamed by the event, and his future patrolling was considered aggressive.
+Nolan had left Fort Concho on July 10, 1877, with a force of 63 officers and men for a scout (reconnaissance) on the Llano Estacado, looking for Mescalero Apache and Comanche who were out raiding.
+His route took him past the Llano's eastern rugged caprock northwest toward Bull Creek, following a route he had earlier taken northwest in 1875.
+During that scout, he followed an Indian trail into the Llano until it grew cold, then turned back.
+He was threatened with court-martial for not being aggressive enough on that scout, an event that deeply shamed him, and his subsequent patrolling was considered aggressive.

-Another event that may have been a factor was the death of Nolan's first wife on February 13, 1877, on the eve of Saint Valentine's Day.
+Another event that may have been a factor was the death of Nolan's first wife on February 13, 1877, the eve of Valentine's Day.
 This event staggered him, and he was described as "bewildered and forlorn."
-His daughter Kate attended the Ursuline Academy in San Antonio, and his seven-year-old son Ned was being cared for by a servant.
-Nolan "bore his cross ... awkwardly" and tried to cope under the loss.
+His daughter Kate attended the Ursuline Academy in San Antonio, and his seven-year-old son Ned was cared for by a servant.
+Nolan "bore his cross ... awkwardly" but tried to cope with the loss.

-Nolan took command on July 6 of Fort Concho.
+Nolan took command of Fort Concho on July 6.
 Grierson had to go east to attend urgent family duties.
-Almost immediately came orders for the command to go after the Indian raiders.
-Nolan had already sent C Troop out, so he then went out with A Troop, leaving only one officer and 16 men at Fort Concho.
-Now en route northeastward along the caprock, Nolan encountered a former scout who reported over 100 Comanche on the Llano Estacado near the head of the North Concho River with a large herd of horses and other stock.
+Almost immediately, orders came for the command to go after the Indian raiders.
+Because Nolan had already sent out Troop C, he went out with Troop A, leaving only one officer and 16 men at Fort Concho.
+While en route northeastward, he encountered a former scout who reported over 100 Comanche on the Llano near the head of the North Concho River with a large herd of horses and other stock.